Open-Markets-Initiative/Directory/Organizations/Imperative/Protocols/Mdf.md

-## Mdf: Imperative IntelligentCross Market Data Feed
+## Mdf: Imperative Intelligent Cross Equities Market Data

-Market data protocol for disseminating trade and auction information from the IntelligentCross alternative trading system.
+Binary market data feed publishing match events and reference data for the Imperative Intelligent Cross Ats periodic auction venue.

 ### Overview

-Mdf is the market data feed for Imperative Execution's IntelligentCross venue, an alternative trading system that uses machine learning to optimize trade timing.
-The protocol delivers trade reports, auction notifications, and system events to market data consumers.
-IntelligentCross conducts frequent intraday auctions using an intelligent matching algorithm, and Mdf disseminates the results of these auctions in real time.
+Mdf is the Imperative Intelligent Cross market data feed, publishing match events and related reference data for the Intelligent Cross alternative trading system.
+Intelligent Cross is a frequent periodic auction venue for Nms equities, and the Mdf feed exposes the auction match events downstream to subscribers that want real-time visibility into venue activity.

-The feed provides trade price, size, and execution details for completed auction crosses, along with system status and administrative messages.
-Mdf enables subscribers to monitor IntelligentCross trading activity and track execution outcomes from the venue's periodic crossing events throughout the trading day.
+Messages are delivered as a sequenced binary stream over Ip multicast with fixed-width fields for low-latency processing.
+Subscribers receive auction match messages, security reference data, and operational events so they can track the state of the Intelligent Cross venue throughout the trading day.

 ### Transport

-Udp multicast.
-Messages are delivered over sequenced Udp multicast with framing that supports gap detection and session management for reliable market data consumption.
+Udp multicast for real-time delivery of sequenced binary match and reference data messages with per-packet sequence numbers for gap detection.

 ### Key Characteristics

-- **IntelligentCross trades** - Real-time dissemination of auction cross execution results
+- **Periodic auction** - Match events from the Intelligent Cross Ats
-- **Auction-based venue** - Data reflects frequent intraday machine learning-optimized auctions
+- **Binary encoded** - Fixed-width compact binary messages for low latency
-- **Trade reports** - Provides price, size, and execution details for completed crosses
+- **Multicast delivery** - Real-time Udp multicast distribution of the feed
-- **System events** - Administrative messages for session state and trading status
+- **Sequence numbered** - Per-packet sequence numbers for gap detection
-- **Sequenced delivery** - Messages carry sequence numbers for gap detection
+- **Reference data** - Security definitions published on the feed
-- **Low message rate** - Periodic auction results rather than continuous order book updates
+- **Ats market data** - Designed for subscribers to the Intelligent Cross venue